-At the Manhattan School of Music, she performed the roles of Angelina La Cenerentola, Sesto La Clemenza di Tito, and the Dragonfly L’Enfant et les Sortilèges.
-Further stage appearances include Cherubino in Le Nozze di Figaro with Opera Maine, Prince Orlofsky in Die Fledermaus with the Martina Arroyo Foundation, the title role of Carmen with the Xinghai Conservatory of Music and Mrs. Umeya in Qingling Song at Guangzhou Opera House.
+A 2018 winner of the Metropolitan Opera National Council Auditions, Ms. Wu was a recipient of the Stan Sesser Career Award at the Manhattan School of Music, where she completed her Professional Studies and Master of Music Degree.
+She received her Bachelor of Music Degree from Xinghai Conservatory of Music, and participated in the Scuola di Bel Canto summer programme in Urbania, Italy.
+During her time at the Manhattan School of Music, she performed the roles of Angelina in La cenerentola, Sesto in La clemenza di Tito, and La libellule in L’enfant et les sortilèges.
+Further performing experience includes Cherubino in Le nozze di Figaro with Opera Maine, Prince Orlofsky in Die Fledermaus with the Martina Arroyo Foundation, the title role in Carmen with the Xinghai Conservatory of Music, and Mrs. Umeya in Qingling Song at Guangzhou Opera House.

 “As Angelina (Cinderella), Hongni Wu met all the coloratura challenges set by Rossini and sang with an elegance and emotive beauty that transformed even simple phrases into meaningful sentiments.
 At the beginning of the opera, Wu’s Angelina was seen as the sheepish daughter of an abusive father; Wu effectively developed her character into the self-assured Princess she was destined to be.
 Angelina’s final aria was particularly moving: Wu effortlessly displayed the entirety of her range, moving through explosive rapid-fire passages with silky smoothness.”